 Each job in which workers have a greater incidence of back disorders might be subject to a job analysis after an appropriate records review and worker survey.

-- Record the movements used to perform the task.
+Record the movements used to perform the task.
 Use a video camera for subsequent slow-motion analysis.
-See Appendix VII:1-3 for instructions on videotaping
+See Appendix VII:1-3 for instructions on videotaping techniques.

 NIOSH Work Practice Guide for Manual Lifting

 In 1981, NIOSH developed an equation to assess lifting conditions.
 In 1991, NIOSH issued a revised equation for the design and evaluation of manual lifting tasks.
 The 1991 equation uses six factors that have been determined to influence lifting difficulty the most, combining the factors into one equation.
 Two of the factors which are new to the revised equation include twisting (asymmetry) and the quality of the worker's grip on the load (coupling).
 Using the equation involves calculating values for the six factors in the equation for a particular lifting and lowering task, thereby generating a Recommended Weight Limit (RWL) for the task.
 The RWL is the load that nearly all healthy employees (90% of the adult population, 99% of the male and 75% of the female workforce) can lift over a substantial period of time (i.e., up to 8 hours) without placing an excessive load on the back.